The Forward Physics Facility: Sites, Experiments, and Physics Potential: Proposed Experiments

 Given these considerations, there is much to be studied in terms of possible detector configurations and technologies.
 So far, studies have focused on general size/layout optimizations.
 Several possibilities for decay volume sizes and locations have been considered, based on the constraints imposed by the FPF facility scenarios discussed in \secref{facility}; these are shown in \tableref{FASER2_configs}.

 \cref{fig:FASER2-Scenarios} shows the sensitivity to dark photon (left) and dark Higgs (right) models for a selection of the possible FASER2 scenarios shown in \tableref{FASER2_configs}.
+The dark photon and dark Higgs models contain new particles with spin-1 and spin-0, respectively, that couple to SM particles through renormalizable couplings; for more details, see \cref{sec:llps}.
 The sensitivities have been determined using the FORESEE tool~\cite{Kling:2021fwx}.
-As already discussed, the sensitivity to dark photons in the nominal FASER2 configuration is significantly greater than for FASER.
+For dark photons, the sensitivity in the nominal FASER2 configuration is significantly greater than for FASER.
 However, the UJ12 alcoves option does not allow for such a large detector, and \cref{fig:FASER2-Scenarios} shows a significant loss of sensitivity with respect to the nominal.
 However, FASER2 scenarios located in the purpose-built facility option are able to recover and even improve upon the default FASER2 sensitivity, making it the strongly-preferred scenario.
 The only downside to the purpose-built facility scenario is the slight shift in sensitivity along the diagonal due to the increased distance from the ATLAS IP, but this is a rather small effect.
 Similar conclusions can be drawn for the dark Higgs sensitivity, where the effect of the increased radius is even stronger due to the enhancement in acceptance to $B$-meson decays already discussed.

 The FASER2 design can be optimized for either the UJ12 alcoves or purpose-built facility FPF options.
 The design is not yet strictly defined, but it will be similar to FASER in its general philosophy, modulo changes needed to ameliorate some of the additional challenges described above.
 A schematic layout of the FASER2 detector, assuming the purpose-built facility option, is given in \cref{fig:FASER2-Design}.
 The veto system will be scintillator-based, similar to FASER2.
 The significantly increased area of the active volume makes it impractical to use silicon tracker technology.
 A Silicon Photomultiplier and scintillating fiber tracker technology, such as LHCb's SciFi detector~\cite{Hopchev:2017tee}, is a strong candidate to replace the ATLAS SCT modules used in FASER.
 In addition, Monitored Drift Tube technology, similar to that used in the ATLAS New Small Wheel~\cite{Kawamoto:1552862}, is also being considered, although this option requires the use of gases in the LHC tunnel that could be problematic for the UJ12 alcoves option.
 Superconducting magnet technology would be required to maintain sufficient field strength across the much larger aperture.
 Suitable technology for this already exists and can be built for FASER2.
 There are several possibilities for the cooling of such magnets, and the use of cryocoolers and the possibility to share a single cryostat across several magnets are being considered.